-- The school has appointed Mrs. Angela Hayward as Designated Safeguarding Lead (from October 2021) to be the online safety lead. - Slaley First School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.
+- The school has appointed Mrs. Angela Hayward as Designated Safeguarding Lead to be the online safety lead. - Slaley First School recognises that all members of the community have important roles and responsibilities to play with regards to online safety.

 4.1 The leadership and management team will: